beatobongco/TIL/README.md

 I'm glad to be of service if someone finds these useful :)

+## 10/9/2017
+* JS doesn't have class inheritance (no copying is done), it has "delegation" links through the `[[Prototype]]` chain.
+When attempting a property access on an object that doesn't have that property, it will look through the prototype chain (you can view this by doing`Object.getPrototypeOf(yourObject)` or `yourObject.__proto__`.
+Second one works on most browsers but not all).

 ## 10/2/2017
 * In general, faking classes (even as mixins) in JS often sets more landmines for future coding than solving present real problems. - YDKJS